Washington County Court Records

 Online Case Search Options

-Pennsylvania’s Unified Judicial System offers a statewide web-based docket search tool.
-The UJS Web Portal allows the public to look up docket sheets for cases filed in Courts of Common Pleas across the state, including Washington County.
-Users can search by:
+Pennsylvania's Unified Judicial System provides a free, statewide web-based search tool.
+The UJS Web Portal lets you pull up docket sheets for cases filed in Courts of Common Pleas across the state, including Washington County.
+You can search by:

-The portal provides access to docket entries, case status, scheduled hearings, and participating attorneys.
-It covers criminal, civil, and some family court matters.
+Results include docket entries, case status, scheduled hearings, and the names of participating attorneys.
+The portal covers criminal, civil, and some family court matters.

 In-Person Search Options